Get a free, no obligation personal loan quote with rates as low as 9.99%

 What credit score do I need to get a mortgage in Canada?

-The minimum credit score needed to get approved for a home loan in Canada is 640.
+The minimum credit score needed to get approved for a home loan in Canada is roughly 640, depending on the lender.
 However, you may be able to get away with a slightly lower score if you can find a lender who works with low credit borrowers.

 Lisa Rennie avatar on Loans Canada